You are here

 - selected members and staff members (and certain others) qualify for a Type 2 obituary, which will appear in the JMLA

-The deaths of nonmembers might be noted if warranted, but sparingly.
-Examples include, but are not limited to
+The deaths of nonmembers might be noted if warranted, but sparingly, for example:

 - benefactors of the association or the profession

 - overseas health sciences librarians who are generally regarded as having international stature